 University of Missouri Extension.
 Missouri Alternatives Center.

-Find free online how-to publications from U.S. and Canadian sources including So You Want to be a Farmer (PDF 243 KB) (Canadian Farm Business Management Council) and Starting or Diversifying an Agricultural Business (PDF 532 KB) (Pennsylvania State University Extension)
+Find free online how-to publications from U.S. and Canadian sources including Starting or Diversifying an Agricultural Business (PDF 532 KB) (Pennsylvania State University Extension) and What Can I Do With My Small Farm (Ohio State University Extension).

 USDA Service Center Agencies Online Services